jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

   - a core principle with authentication is that all subjects must have unique identities
   - identification and authentication occur together as a single two-step process
   - users identify themselves with usernames and authenticate (or prove their identity) with passwords
-- 5.2.1 Identiy management (IdM) implementation
+- 5.2.1 Identify management (IdM) implementation
-  - Identity and access management is a collection of processes and techologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities
+  - Identity and access management is a collection of processes and technologies that are used to control access to critical assets; it's purpose is the management of access to information, systems, devices, and facilities
   - Identity Management (IdM) implementation techniques generally fall into two categories:
     - **centralized access control**: implies a single entity within a system performs all authorization verification
       - potentially creates a single point of failure
       - small team can manage initially, and can scale to more users
     - **decentralized access control**: (AKA distributed access control) implies several entities located throughout a system perform auth verification
-      - requires more individuals or teams to manage, and admin may be spred across numerous locations
+      - requires more individuals or teams to manage, and admin may be spread across numerous locations
       - difficult to maintain consistency
       - changes made to any individual access control point needs to be repeated at others
-  - With ubiquitious mobile computing and anywhere, anytime access (to apps & data), identity is the "new perimeter"
+  - With ubiquitous mobile computing and anywhere, anytime access (to apps & data), identity is the "new perimeter"
 - 5.2.2 Single/Multi-Factor Authentication (MFA)
   - **Single-factor authentication**: any authentication using only one proof of identity
   - **Two-factor authentication (2FA)**: requires two different proofs of identity